-Brief Summary: An application has been made for a new premises licence for The Club, Wimborne.
+Brief Summary: An application has been made for a variation to the premises licence for Wilkswood Farm, Langton Matravers, Swanage, for the Wilkswood Reggae Festival, to add Thursday to the current licence to allow the sale of alcohol, regulated entertainment, and extension of the sale of alcohol time for Friday.
 The application has been out to public consultation and has attracted relevant representations.
-A Licensing Sub-Committee must consider the application and representations at a public hearing.
+A Licensing Sub Committee must consider the application and representations at a public hearing.